adang1345/delvewheel/README.md

 - `--namespace-pkg`: namespace packages, specified in case-sensitive dot notation and delimited by the path separator.
 Normally, we patch or create `__init__.py` in each top-level package to add the vendored DLL location to the DLL search path at runtime.
 If you have a top-level namespace package that requires `__init__.py` to be absent or unmodified, then this technique can cause problems.
 This option tells `delvewheel` to use an alternate strategy that does not create or modify `__init__.py` at the root of the given namespace package(s).
 For example,
   - `--namespace-pkg package1` declares `package1` as a namespace package.
   - On Windows, `--namespace-pkg package1.package2;package3` declares `package1`, `package1\package2`, and `package3` as namespace packages.
+- `--include-symbols`: include `.pdb` symbol files with the vendored DLLs.
+To be included, a symbol file must be in the same directory as the DLL and have the same filename before the extension, e.g. `example.dll` and `example.pdb`.

 ## Limitations